Grab a seat ’cause the next lesson is about to begin!

 The name kind of gives it away.
 It’s a pop-up that only pops up when you want to leave the website.
 When this happens, you’ve got to hit the viewer with the best offer you’ve got.
 It may be your last chance to gain them as a lead.

-For the eCommerce industry, it’s easy.
-They offer a discount to the products people were about to leave in the shopping cart.
+For the eCommerce industry, it’s easy to attract users to click on it, because there’s the option to offer a discount to the products people were about to leave in the shopping cart.
 For other companies, however, it may not have much of an effect.

-A good question(maybe even the best question) is what should you include in exit intent pop-ups.
-Well, I don’t know you or your audience but I’m going to run some ideas by you and you can decide for yourself:
+A good question(maybe even the best question) is what should you include in exit-intent pop-ups.
+Here are some ideas you can use:

 - Discounts.
 I kind of spoiled this one, didn’t I?

 - Contests.
-People will line up to give their email addresses if it means they may win something cool.
+People are more willing to give their email addresses if it means they may win something cool.

 - Targeted messages.
 If you know something about a visitor( like how they came to your website), you can leverage that to keep the browsing.
-Pique their interest with how much you know and prove that you have something valuable to offer.
+Using clever copy that shows you’ve researched your target audience will help pique visitors’ interest and prove that you have something valuable to offer.

 - Loyalty Gifts.
 Everyone likes to be treated well, to feel appreciated.
-You can give people more than just value.
-You can offer them appreciation for their loyalty.
+You can give recurring visitors more than just value.
+You can offer them a token of appreciation for their loyalty.

 As content creators, we know that you can’t just ask a stranger to buy products or services.
-We gain their trust first and rushing the process is generally a bad idea.
+We need to gain their trust first, and rushing the process is generally a bad idea.
 That doesn’t mean that you shouldn’t offer visitors the chance to become clients as fast as possible.

 - They enter the website and see an interesting link in the top nav.
 They don’t click it because they don’t trust you yet.